JianghanLiu25/JianghanLiu25.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
-I am currently pursuing a Master’s degree in the school of Software Engineering at Southeast University and have received the B.E. degree from Southwest University. **I am actively seeking a PhD position for the Fall 2026 semester.**
+I am currently pursuing a Master’s degree in the school of Software Engineering at Southeast University and have received the B.E. degree from Southwest University. **I am actively seeking a Ph.D. position starting in Fall 2026**, where I hope to further my research interests and academic development.

 Papers
 ======